hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.20.6: Improved automatically detect and use the website language when generating text with AI.
+* 1.20.7: Improved thumbnails navigation in Slider layout.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==
+= 1.20.7 =
+= Updated: 16.06.2026 =
+* **Added:** Navigation controls for thumbnails in Slider Layout and Lightbox.
+* **Improved:** Active thumbnail highlighting in the thumbnail navigation of Slider Layout and Lightbox.
+* **Fixed:** Control description alignment when using the Typography Alignment option in Slider Layout and Lightbox.
+* **Fixed:** Custom CSS section disappearing from the gallery edit page.
+* **Fixed:** Adding galleries with the Divi 5 Builder.
+* **Fixed:** Counter overlay title positioning when the title position is set to Above in Slider Layout and Lightbox.
+* **Fixed:** Title overlay controls when the title position is set to Top and alignment is set to Right in Lightbox.

 = 1.20.6 =
 = Updated: 10.06.2026 =
 * **Improved:** Automatically detect and use the website language when generating text with AI.